-Another thing to take into account is the magnitude of a vulnerability.
-The magnitude of a vulnerability has tight correlation to its prevalence and the ease of accessing it.
+Another thing to take into account is the magnitude of vulnerability.
+The magnitude of vulnerability has a tight correlation to its prevalence and the ease of accessing it.
 This EternalBlue vulnerability has massive magnitude as it is apparently highly popular.
 It is the first time I think that an exploit for a vulnerability feels like a weapon.
 Maybe it is time to create some dynamic risk ranking for vulnerabilities beyond the rigid CVE classification.
 Vulnerabilities by definition are software bugs and there are different classes of software.
-There are operating systems and inside the operating systems category, there are drivers, kernel, and user-mode processes.
-Also within the world of kernel, there are different areas such as the networking stack, the display drivers, interprocess mechanisms etc..
-Besides operating systems we have user applications as well as user services which are pieces of software that provide services in the back to user applications.
+There are operating systems and inside the category of the operating system, there are drivers, kernel, and user-mode processes.
+Also within the world of the kernel, there are different areas such as the networking stack, the display drivers, interprocess mechanisms, etc..
+Besides operating systems, we have user applications as well as user services which are pieces of software that provide services in the back to user applications.
 A vulnerability can reside in each one of those areas where fixing a vulnerability or protecting against exploitation of it has a whole different magnitude of complexity.
 For example kernel vulnerabilities are the hardest to fix compared to vulnerabilities in user applications.
-In correspondence their impact once exploited is always measurably severer in terms of what an attacker can do post exploitation due to the level of freedom such software class allows.
+In correspondence their impact once exploited is always measurably severer in terms of what an attacker can do post-exploitation due to the level of freedom such software class allows.

-Final thought is that a discussion about regulatory intervention in the level of protection at the private sector should start.
+The final thought is that a discussion about regulatory intervention in the level of protection in the private sector should start.
 I can really see the effectiveness of mandatory security provisions required from organizations similar to what is done in the accounting world.
 Very similar to getting vaccinated.
-The private sector and especially the small medium size businesses are currently highly vulnerable.
+The private sector and especially the small medium-size businesses are currently highly vulnerable.